run-ai/docs/docs/admin/integration/deepspeed.md

 RUN sudo chmod 777 /tmp
 ```

-After completing the configuration, the following command will build the image:
+After completing the configuration, use the following command to build the image:

 ```cli
 docker build . -t gcr.io/run-ai-lab/omer/deepspeed